Uttama (Chola dynasty)

-Uttama Chola also known as Madhurantaka, was a Chola Emperor who ruled from 980 CE to 985 CE in present-day Tamil Nadu, India.
-According to Tiruvalangadu plates of Rajendra Chola, Madhurantaka Uttama Chola's reign is placed after Aditya II.
+Uttama, also known as Madhurantaka, was a Chola Emperor who ruled from 971 to 985 in present-day Tamil Nadu, India.
+According to Tiruvalangadu plates of Rajendra Chola, Madhurantaka Uttama's reign is placed after Aditya II.
 The latter may have been a co-regent of Parantaka II and seems to have died before he could formally ascend the throne.
 Uttama was the cousin of Parantaka II and was the son of the illustrious Sembiyan Mahadevi and Gandaraditya.

 Controversial ascension

-The circumstances under which Uttama ascended the Chola throne is surrounded by controversy and mystery.
-At the time of Gandaraditya's death Uttama must have been a very young child.
+The circumstances in which Uttama ascended the Chola throne is surrounded by controversy and mystery.
+At the time of Gandaraditya's death, Uttama must have been a very young child.
 Due to his young age, his rights to the Chola throne were probably set aside and Gandaraditya's younger brother Arinjaya was crowned king.

 Arinjaya ruled for a very short time – possibly for less than a year and on his death, his son Parantaka II (Sundara Chola) succeeded him.
-By the time Madhurantaka was old enough to claim the crown, Sundara Chola had two sons – Aditya Karikalan (the one who took the head of the Vira Pandya) and Arulmozhivarman.
+By this time, Uttama was old enough to claim the crown.
+Sundara Chola had two sons – Aditha Karikalan (who beheaded Vira Pandyan I in battle) and Arulmozhi Varman.